 To receive this grant, you are required to:

-- launch your project within 3 months of receiving funding
+- Launch your project within 6 months of receiving the award

 Other eligibility notes:

 - Funded projects must serve the greater community or a group of community members.
-Projects designed to serve an individual will not be selected.
+Projects designed to serve an individual cannot be funded.

 - Microgrants cannot cover staffing or ongoing operational costs.